TheLinuxITGuy/Rocky-Scripts/README.md

     1. `sudo dnf install git`
     2. `git clone https://github.com/TheLinuxITGuy/Rocky-Scripts.git && cd Rocky-Scripts`
     3. Type: `chmod u+x ./*.*`
-    4. Type: `./1.install-X11andKDE.sh` Let this script complete and go to the next step.
+    4. Type: `./1.install-X11andKDE.sh` Let this script complete and go to the next step
     5. Type: `./2.preinstall-nvidia.sh`
-4. The script will run and prompt to reboot when finished.
+4. The script will run and prompt to reboot when finished
 5. Log back into your TTY session.
 (We do not have a GUI just yet)
 6. From a Terminal, cd back into the Rocky-Scripts folder:
     1. `cd Rocky-Scripts`